Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 ### Project page

-Our [project page](/../../projects/1) contains a list of features and bugs that are suggested improvements to the system.
+Our [project page](https://github.com/users/Stefouch/projects/2) contains a list of features and bugs that are suggested improvements to the system.
 Maybe there is something in there you would like to tackle.

 ### Raise an issue

 Maybe you have found a bug, or maybe you have a feature in mind that you would like to see implemented.
 Head over to the [issue tracker](/../../issues) first, and see if it is already listed there.
 If it is not, go ahead and open an issue, if it is feel free to bump it or comment on it.

 If you want to work on a bug or a feature yourself, please raise an issue first then assign yourself to it or indicate that you will be working on it.
-This way we don't end up with two people working on the same thing:bulb:
+This way we don't end up with two people working on the same thing :bulb:

 ### Localization